chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 * Promoted to bureaucrat, which finally ended my quest to be one.

 ## 2019
+### April
+*30 April

+Probably one of the more controversial changes to the server, in which MS was demoted.
+The community was enraged by this change but it soon died down.
 ### May
 Well here we are.
 PvZ's 10th anniversary, the upcoming 10th anniversary of the wiki, my 7th year on the wiki.
 Highlights of this month include: